AlexisHampton/WritingBlog/README.md

 # WritingBlog

-A writing blog in progress made using the MERN stack
+A writing blog in progress made using the MERN stack.

+Users can read other users' stories and write their own stories.

 ### Technologies Used: